B1.5 Use place value when describing and representing multi-digit numbers in a variety of ways, including with base ten materials.

 Present the following situation to the students.

-Zoe won a prize of 69 cents.
-Zoe is given a choice.
-She must choose whether she wants the value of the number 9 in 69 cents or the value of the number 6 in 69 cents.
+Zoe won a contest and is given a choice of prizes.
+She must choose whether she wants the value of the number 9 or the value of the number 6 in 69 cents.
 She wants to choose the number that represents the greater value.
 Which choice should she make?

 Questioning

-• Which choice do you think she should make to get the most money?
-Why or why not?
+• Which choice should she make to get the most money?
+Explain your thinking.

 • What does the number 9 in 69 represent?
 Represent it with ten frames.